asmuth/recommendify/README.md

 does it scale?
 --------------

-The number of keys in the similarity matrix grows O(n^2) and and would result in a maximum of 2000001 million keys for 2 million items.
-However, in a real scenario it is very unlikely that all item<->item combinations appear in a interaction set.
+The maximum number of entries in the co-concurrence and similarity matrix is k(n) = (n^2)-(n/2), it grows O(n^2) and and would result in a maximum of 2000001 million entries for 2 million items.
+However, in a real scenario it is very unlikely that all item<->item combinations appear in a interaction set and we use a sparse matrix which will only use memory for elemtens with a value > 0.

 The size of the computed nearest neighbors grows O(n).
 If we compute e.g. a maximum of 30 neighbors per item and assume no item_id is longer than 50 chars, then no set should be bigger than 50 + (50 * 30) = 2250bytes for the ids + (50 * 32) = 1600bytes for the scores, a total of 3850bytes + 25% redis overhead = 4812bytes per set.

-This means 2 million items will - in the worst case - require 2000000 * 2 * 4812bytes = 18,3 gigabyte of memory.
+This means 2 million items will - in the worst case - require 2000000 * 2 * 4812bytes = 18,3 gigabyte of memory for the output data.

 ideas